 The angiographic result was successful in 100% of the interventions (TIMI 3).
 Coronary dissection occurred in 1 intervention (DES), being treated with PCI with DES.

-Our result shows the heterogeneity of vascular compromise and clinical behavior regarding the revascularization strategy.
+The follow-up restenosis occurred in 2 patients.
+5 of 6 patients had preserved left ejection fraction (LVEF) and 1 patient with LVEF 28%.
+Actuarial survival within 4 years of procedures revealed 1 patient presented rejection and cardiovascular deaths.Conclusions Our result shows the heterogeneity of vascular compromise and clinical behavior regarding the revascularization strategy.
 Intravascular images were decisive in characterizing the type of lesion and the size of the platform to guide revascularization.
 During follow-up, stent restenosis was the main complication.
 Survival was acceptable with 1 cardiovascular death.